Homogenization of L\'evy-type operators: operator estimates with correctors: Introduction

 \section{Introduction}

 The work is devoted to obtaining operator estimates in homogenization problem for a nonlocal L\'evy-type operator with a periodic coefficient.
-It continues the research carried out by the authors in \cite{JPSS24}.
+Our goal is to achieve improved operator estimates for the rate of convergence using the corrector technique.